How Smart Schools Can Help Increase Inclusion

 The seeds of Dhanraj’s experience in corporate India are planted in our schools.
 Students from these communities are present, but that does not mean they are included.

 We live in a society where the hardest challenge faced by people across classes is social mobility.
 Education is seen as one of the few methods by which people are able to change their circumstances.
-Are students from marginalised communities receiving the best quality of education they could possibly receive?
+Are students from marginalized communities receiving the best quality of education they could possibly receive?

 One cannot discount the pressure on teachers in such a scenario.
 The most well-meaning of teachers struggle with the paucity of time and resources.
 Not only is this heart-rending for a teacher deeply invested in her student’s success, but it is also draining and stressful to feel like you’re constantly fighting a losing battle.
 While capabilities and support might be perennially limited, no compromises can be made when it comes to our children’s future.